 In this second dystopian legal thriller from the author of the acclaimed Rule of Capture and Tropic of Kansas, lawyer Donny Kimoe juggles two intertwined cases whose outcomes will determine the course of America’s future—and his own.

 In the aftermath of a second American revolution, peace rests on a fragile truce.
-Though the ruling regime has been deposed, the former dictator president has vanished, escaping justice.
-Some believe he is dead; others fear he is in hiding, gathering forces to make a comeback.
-As the political leadership in Washington works to rewrite laws and restore order, Donny Kimoe seeks justice.
-He intends to settle scores—and win lawsuits—over what happened when civil war tore the country apart.
+The old regime has been deposed, but the ex-president has vanished, escaping justice for his crimes.
+Some believe he is dead.
+Others fear he is in hiding, gathering forces.
+As the factions in Washington work to restore order, Donny Kimoe is in court to settle old scores—and pay his own debts come due.

 To save the future, Donny has to gamble his own.
-The only way out is to find the evidence that will get both sides back to the table, bring the feud to an end, and secure a more lasting peace.
-To do that, Donny must take even greater risks—and break his own moral code—by betraying his clients’ secrets.
+The only way out is to find the evidence that will get both sides back to the table, and secure a more lasting peace.
+To do that, Donny must betray his clients’ secrets.
 Including one explosive secret hidden in the ruins, the discovery of which could extinguish the last hope for a better tomorrow—or, if Donny plays it right, keep it burning.